elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 Our test should pass right out of the box!

-We don't need to explicitly shut down the registry because it will receive a `:shutdown` signal when our test finishes.
-While this solution is ok for tests, if there is a need to stop a `GenServer` as part of the application logic, one can use the `GenServer.stop/1` function:
+Once again, ExUnit will take care of shutting down the registry after every test since we used `start_supervised` to start it.
+If there is a need to stop a `GenServer` as part of the application logic, one can use the `GenServer.stop/1` function:

 ```elixir
 ## Client API